 When you're there: Swakopmund is a German-influenced resort town on the cool Atlantic coast; Walvis Bay is a South African-influenced harbour town with a natural lagoon.
 Spend two days here exploring the dunes, the lagoon and the historical and cultural attractions.

 Activities and things to do in the area are many and varied.
 Choose from nature excursions into the desert and on the Walvis Bay lagoon to adventure activities including hovering above the dunes with a paraglider or zooming about the back dunes on a quad bike.
-Swakopmund has many restaurants and an interesting array of art shops, jewellery stores, museums and galleries.Recommended Accommodation in Swakopmund
+Swakopmund has many restaurants and an interesting array of art shops, jewellery stores, museums and galleries.Standard Accommodation

 Drive along the Skeleton Coast to Cape Cross and then turn inland to the camera-friendly Damaraland region of Namibia with massive granite inselbergs and dolerite dykes carved into fantasy shapes by the wind.